-This document is reviewed annually by Mrs Sara Coleman, Head of Admissions, or as events or legislation require.
-Once checked by the Compliance Officer, this policy is sent to LGB Members so that they can familiarise themselves with it, and monitor its implementation going forwards.
-The next scheduled date for review is Sep 2022.
+This document is reviewed annually by the Head of Admissions, or as events or legislation require.
+Once checked by the Compliance Officer, this policy is sent to LGB Members so that they can familiarise themselves with it and monitor its implementation going forwards.
+The next scheduled date for review is May 2023.

-On accepting a place parents are required to provide the following information:
+On accepting a place, parents are required to provide the following information: